 - Deliver groceries clearly marked with the resident’s name and apartment number to our contactless “drop table” at our Main Entrance.

 We want to emphasize the importance of residents and families letting us know immediately if they feel ill or think they might have been exposed to COVID-19.
 We are ready to provide assistance and respond to their needs quickly.

 We appreciate your continued support and patience.
-Throughout this time, we have kept you as updated as possible with changes being made at The Gatesworth.
+We intend to be slow and cautious with The Gatesworth reopening to maintain the health and safety of all.
 Please do not hesitate to contact me with any questions.
 In the meantime, please remember to wash your hands frequently and practice social distancing.

 - Carrie Montrey, Executive Director of The Gatesworth